okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 ---
 # **Inspection Statistics.**

 Inspection Statistics is a backend application built for the staff of an inspection company I worked for in Uganda.
-The application is built using an API, and Blazor for the front end, and it is built using clean architecture principles in ASP.NET.Core that enables the testing, maintaining, and scalability of the application.
+The application is built using an API, and Blazor for the front end, and it is built using clean architecture principles in ASP.NET.Core that enables the testing of the separate building blocks, maintaining, and scalability of the application.
 The following layers are used; The domain entities and interfaces, application, infrastructure, and user interface layers.
 In this way, the code is independent of the layers and more attention is focused on writing the business logic instead.
 In the application architecture, I also include the following;

 *   How errors are handled in the API and the Core so that the client knows what happens based on the request they have sent in.